 I was prescribed another course of antibiotics and my urine was sent away.
 No infection found.
 I dreaded hearing those words.
 I prayed that I would have an infection because then I wouldn’t have IC.
 My blood test was normal, another urine sample was normal, I was being told everything was normal but I was far from it.
 I couldn’t go to work and sat at home in pain, researching what I could to get better.

-My Urologist mentioned IC within five minutes of meeting him.
-Fuck.
-Why couldn’t he have said it was something else.
-Something with a cure!
-He scheduled me for a cystoscopy with hydrodistention.
-He told me “not to listen to all the horror stories” about how this procedure had made people worse and assured me everything would be okay.
-I didn’t doubt him.
+On my first meeting with Dr E, my Urologist, he mentioned IC within five minutes of seeing me.
+He scheduled me for a cystoscopy with hydrodistention and told me “not to listen to all the horror stories” about how this procedure had made people worse.
+He assured me everything would be okay and I didn’t doubt him.

 My symptoms have been a lot worse since the cystoscopy, something I was not prepared for.
 Should I have listened to the horror stories?
-Yes, probably but hindsight is a wonderful thing.
+Yes but hindsight is a wonderful thing.